About the Program

 In addition to the quality research that our students complete and submit for publication, we offer valuable teaching experiences.
 Post-professional students may serve as teaching assistants in our professional (undergraduate) athletic training program.
 Post-professional students are also offered the opportunity to function as preceptors so that they may directly supervise undergraduate students in a clinical experience.

 The post-professional program aims to develop scholarly clinicians.
 The curriculum consists of a two-year, five semester academic plan.
-All students (Athens and Dublin) complete a summer semester on the main campus in Athens during July of their first year.
+All students complete a summer semester on the main campus in Athens during July of their first year.
 This is followed by two fall and two spring semesters on each cohort’s respective campus.
-While Athens and Dublin offer classes on their own campuses, nearly half of the curriculum is delivered to both cohorts simultaneously via PolyCom technology.
+While Athens and Dublin offer classes on their own campuses, nearly half of the curriculum is delivered to both cohorts simultaneously via Polycom technology.
 This allows both cohorts to learn from each other’s unique experiences.

 Graduate assistantships may be available for students who are Ohio licensed athletic trainers or West Virginia registered athletic trainers.

 Athens graduate assistantships are located in a medically underserved area and provide an important community service.
 While managing the health of patients, the program also strives to raise public awareness of the role of the contemporary athletic trainer.

 The graduate assistantships available in Athens range from completely autonomous experiences at a rural high school without supervision from an experienced AT to autonomous sport (e.g., baseball, football, ice hockey, soccer, softball, swimming, track and field, wresting) or performance specific (e.g., The Marching 110, theatre, ROTC) experiences with various levels of mentorship from an experienced AT.
 Contact Chad Starkey, PhD, AT FNATA, at email@example.com for more information.

 - Campus recreation